VasanthSadhasivan/Poly-Pins-SLOHacks2018/README.md

 # SLOHacks2018

+Created by: Vasanth Sadhasivan, Hunter Morse, Angello Parrolivelli, and Finn Childress

 -------------- READ ME --------------

 Welcome to Poly Pins!

 Poly Pins is an iOS application that helps users to find places around the Cal Poly Campus!

-Poly Pins uses augmented reality to show the users various pins.
+Poly Pins uses augmented reality (AR) and Google Cloud Firebase (Cloud Database Hosting) to show the users various pins.

 Each pin represents places that can be found on campus.